Abelian Duality for Generalised Maxwell Theories: Fourier Duality for Polynomial Observables

 We'll also use the convention that the second application of the Fourier transform is the inverse Fourier transform, which assigns weight $-i / 2R^2$ to a source edge, but is otherwise identical.

 \begin{prop} A smeared observable $\OO$ is equal to its Fourier double dual $\wt{\wt{\OO}}$. \end{prop}

 \begin{proof} Let $\OO = \OO_1^{n_1}\OO_2^{n_2} \cdots \OO_k^{n_k}$ as above.
 The Fourier double dual of $\OO$ is computed as a sum over diagrams with two kinds of edges: those coming from the first dual and those coming from the second.
 We'll show that these diagrams all naturally cancel in pairs apart from the diagram with no propagator edges.
-We depict such diagrams with blue edges coming from the first dual, and red edges coming from the second dual.
+We depict such diagrams with solid edges coming from the first dual, and dotted edges coming from the second dual.

 So choose any diagram $D$ with at least one propagator, and choose a propagator edge in the diagram.
-We produce a new diagram $D'$ by swapping the colour of this propagator edge.
+We produce a new diagram $D'$ by changing this propagator edge from solid to dotted or from dotted to solid.

 It suffices to show that the weight attached to this new diagram is $-1$ times the weight attached to the original diagram, so that the two cancel.
 This is easy to see: the propagator from the first term contributes a weight $\frac 1{2R^2} \int_{X} \OO_i \wedge \ast \OO_j$.
 In the second dual, the weights come from the source terms in the original theory, but the propagator in the \emph{dual} theory, which contributes a weight using the dual theory.
 So the total weight is